 - Bottle aged to 3 years after harvest

 The Nervo cru’s steep topography makes farming more difficult but simultaneously improves drainage and the solar exposure for Barbaresco vines.
 These perfect microclimatic conditions and poor soil (white marl clayey-calcareous) give the wine density and exemplary finesse.
-The palate is mineral and earthy, with notes of raspberry, cinnamon and fresh mint.
-Weighty and linear tannins characterize the long finish.
+The taste is earthy and mineral, with notes of raspberry, cinnamon and fresh mint.
+Weighty and linear tannins define the long finish.

 100% Nebbiolo; alcohol: 14.5%; steep slopes of the Nervo Cru at 310 – 370 meters; grown in white marl, clay-calcareous soils, alernated with sand; hand harvested 1st ten days of October; fermented 3 weeks under 30º C, then 1 month malolactic fermentation in stainless steel tanks; aged in large oak barrels for 12 months, then concrete vats for 9 months; aged in bottle to 3 years after harvest.